DUYTRAN-642/SQL-Ecommerce-Interpret-Dataset/README.md

 Behavior Trends: Spots July 2017 patterns for seasonal or campaign insights.

 * 👉🏻 Query 3: Revenue by traffic source by week, by month in June 2017

-     * This query compares the average pageviews per unique visitor for purchasers versus non-purchasers in June and July 2017 to understand how engagement differs between these groups.

 ```sql
 SELECT